mathieucarbou/YaSolR/docs/index.md

 ### Virtual Excess and EV Charger Compatibility

-Thanks to power measurement, the router also provides these features:
+When a measurement device is installed, the router also provides these features:
 - `Virtual Excess`: Expose the virtual excess (MQTT, REST API, web) which is composed of the current excess plus the routing power
-- `EV Charger Compatibility` (i.e OpenEVSE): Don't prevent an EV charge to start (router can have lower priority than an EV box to consume available production excess)
+- `EV Charger Compatibility` (e.g. OpenEVSE): Don't prevent an EV charge to start (router can have lower priority than an EV box to consume available production excess)

-**A measurement device is required to use these features.**
+**A measurement device is required to use these features.